* For Momma Fish *

 “Like at the doctor’s?”
 I asked, uneasily.

 “Like a mosquito bite.”

-I frowned, but my father took my little wannabe filleting hand and held it: “Here,” he said, “let me help you.
+I frowned, but my father took my little wannabe filleting hand and held it in his own, big hand: “Here,” he said, “let me help you.
 Relax yourself.”
 He shook my hand gently.
 “Relax.”
 I smiled up at him and loosened my grip on the knife.
 “Attaboy,” he said, smiling back down at me.
 “How about we make the first cut behind the gills instead, like this.
 See?
 Not too deep though: don’t want the head to come off!
 And just down to his tummy, like this.
 And then the next cut is down along the backbone, all the way to the tail.
 And then the meat just comes off the ribs, like this!
 Just peel it away with one hand while the other hand works the knife.
 See how I did that?
 Isn’t that neat?
 And then the fillet comes away like this.
 See?
 That’s your fillet!”